MileHacker Logo

 Smooth Departures

-• If taking the Sausalito Ferry back to San Francisco for your departure, arrive at the terminal at least 15-30 minutes before departure.
+• If taking the Sausalito Ferry back to San Francisco for your departure, arrive at the terminal at least 15-HALF an hour before departure.
 Ferries fill up on busy weekends.

-• If driving to the airport, use a real-time traffic app to estimate travel time.
-Allow significant buffer time, especially when crossing the Golden Gate Bridge or Bay Bridge during rush hour.
+• If you are driving to the airport, use a real-time traffic app to estimate travel time.
+Allow significant buffer time, especially when going across the Golden Gate Bridge or Bay Bridge during rush hour.

-• Confirm your flight details and check for any delays or changes before leaving your accommodation.
+• Confirm your flight details and check for any delays or changes before you leave where you are staying.

 Airport Facilities for Departing Travelers